statebacked/docs/docs/concepts/keys.md

     - `org-keys.write` - Create and delete keys for the organization
     - `org-members.write` - Invite, remove, and change the roles of organization members

+## Web dashboard

+You can create and delete keys in the [web dashboard](https://www.statebacked.dev/tokens).

 ## CLI